qingsong-cstu/demo_log_alert/README.md

 # Sample application for tutorials

-This repository contains the environment for completing the tutorials at [grafana.com/tutorials](https://grafana.com/tutorials).
+This repository contains the environment for completing the tutorials.

 ## Prequisites